MARCOS MARIÑO

 Quantum field theory in curved space

 This is a course on quantum field theory in curved space at the master/doctorate level.
-I confess that I gave this course to learn the subject and in the process I discovered that I don't like it that much.
-Therefore, it is not a very insightful course, although it is very detailed and can still be useful.
+I'm clearly not an expert on the topic, so the course is not very insightful, but it is detailed and might be useful.
 You can find the lecture notes here.

 An introduction to non-perturbative effects in string theory and AdS/CFT